263 Plant Science Building

 Minor.
 The department offers a minor in plant and soil science for students majoring outside the department.
 For information on requirements for completing the minor, refer to "Selecting a Minor" in the introductory information about the college or contact the department's lead academic advisor.

-The department offers a Master of Science in Horticulture; a Master of Science in Plant and Soil Science with specializations in crop protection, crop science, fibers and polymers, and soil science; and a Doctor of Philosophy in Plant and Soil Science.
+The department offers a Master of Science in Horticulture (available online); a Master of Science in Plant and Soil Science with specializations in crop protection, crop science, fibers and polymers, and soil science; and a Doctor of Philosophy in Plant and Soil Science.